forcedotcom/cli/releasenotes/README.md

 ------------

+* NEW:  Ignore warnings and allow a deployment to validate successfully with the new `--ignore-warnings` flag of `project deploy validate`.
+This flag is similar to the equivalent flag of `project deploy start`.
+(GitHub issue [#2559](https://github.com/forcedotcom/cli/issues/2559), plugin-deploy-retrieve PR [#803](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/803))

 * CHANGE: We've added exit codes for many Salesforce CLI command failures to better help you understand what happened.
 In particular, commands that:

     * Exit from a user-initiated Ctrl-C now return exit code 130. (sf-plugins-core PR [#445](https://github.com/salesforcecli/sf-plugins-core/pull/445))
     * Fail due to an internal Salesforce error (AKA "gack") now return exit code 20. (sf-plugins-core PR [#442](https://github.com/salesforcecli/sf-plugins-core/pull/442))
     * Fail due to a `TypeError` now return exit code 10. (sf-plugins-core PR [#442](https://github.com/salesforcecli/sf-plugins-core/pull/442))

 * CHANGE: We've removed the `--json` flag of the `apex log tail` command.
 Why?
-Because it didn't make much sense to have it in the first place.
+Because it didn't make much sense in the first place.
 The only way to exit the command is to enter Ctrl-C, so the JSON output can't be captured.
 And don't worry, we checked our telemetry data: this flag is hardly ever used.
 Get logs in JSON format with the `apex list log` or `apex get log` commands. (plugin-apex PR [#280](https://github.com/salesforcecli/plugin-apex/pull/280))

 * FIX: We've fixed a bug when running `apex run test -r junit` or `apex get test -r junit` in which you sometimes got the error `Invalid time value`.
 (GitHub issue [#213](https://github.com/forcedotcom/salesforcedx-apex/issues/213), salesforcedx-apex PR [334](https://github.com/forcedotcom/salesforcedx-apex/pull/334))

+* FIX: Salesforce CLI now correctly catches errors that are thrown when looking for decoded keys.
+(GitHub issue [#2560](https://github.com/forcedotcom/cli/issues/2560), source-deploy-retrieve PR [#1167](https://github.com/forcedotcom/source-deploy-retrieve/pull/1167))

+* FIX: You can now successfully run a command that's in a JIT plugin, but not yet installed, with the `--json` flag.
+For example, if you previously ran `sf package version create --json`, but the JIT plugin-packaging plugin wasn't yet installed, the plugin would be automatically installed but you'd get garbled and incorrect JSON command output.
+Now the JSON output is as clean as the proverbial whistle.
+(GitHub issue [#2562](https://github.com/forcedotcom/cli/issues/2562), plugin-trust PR [#643](https://github.com/salesforcecli/plugin-trust/pull/643), oclif plugin-plugins PR [#712](https://github.com/oclif/plugin-plugins/pull/712))

+* FIX: Salesforce CLI now correctly honors the `SF_DISABLE_LOG_FILE=true` environment variable setting without returning an error.
+(GitHub issue [#2553](https://github.com/forcedotcom/cli/issues/2553), sfdx-core PR [#979](https://github.com/forcedotcom/sfdx-core/pull/979))

 ## 2.17.13 (Nov 15, 2023) [stable]